Kate McCallum

 From August to December 2011 Kate produced 240 episodes of social media TV on VidBlogger Nation for Executive Producer Marc Scarpa.
 VidBlogger aired on Comcast’s Xfinity on Demand as a social TV network that features self-portraits by hometown tastemakers who share the stories of people, places and things in their city from a first-person perspective.
 Kate was responsible for developing the website and also developing and posting the social media on YOU TUBE, FACEBOOK and TWITTER.

-Kate is a member of the PGA: Producers Guild of America New Media Council, ATAS: Academy of Television Arts and Sciences’ Television Executive peer group, the WFSF: World Future Studies Federation and has served as a judge for the Emmy Awards, the ATAS College Television and the Hollywood Health and Society Awards.
-She is also serves on the leadership council for GATE: Global Alliance of Transformational Entertainment and is an Advisory Board Member for House of the Children.
+Kate served as a Board Delegate for the PGA: Producers Guild of America New Media Council for six years and was voted onto the PGA National Board and served for three, was awarded the PGA New Media Council 2019 Marc A. Levy Award for Distinguished Service, and co-created the PGA: SIE: Social Impact Entertainment Task Force.
+Kate is a member of ATAS: Academy of Television Arts and Sciences’ Television Executive peer group, the WFSF: World Future Studies Federation and has served as a judge for the ATAS College Television Awards, and the Hollywood Health and Society Awards.
+She also serves as an advisor for the Studio School located at LA Center Studios and the SIE: Social Impact Entertainment Society.

-Kate has practiced meditation for 30 years and also expresses herself creatively as a musician and professional photographer who specializes in hand-painted portraiture and has had her work shown and published in various publications.
-She shares a live/work loft space at the Brewery Artist Colony in Los Angeles, Calfornia and offices at Los Angeles Center Studios with her partner Ed Lantz.
+Kate has a 30 year-old daughter, Madison Rubin, has practiced meditation for 38 years, and also expresses herself creatively as a musician and photographer, specializing in hand-painted portraiture, and has had her work shown and published in various publications.
+Kate lives in Los Angeles and maintains an office at Los Angeles Center Studios with her partner, Ed Lantz.